 She is the recipient of a Literature Fellowship from the National Endowment for the Arts, a Rona Jaffe Scholarship to the Bread Loaf Writers’ Conference, a Walter E. Dakin Fellowship and a Tennessee Williams Scholarship to the Sewanee Writers’ Conference, and an Academy of American Poets Levis Prize, chosen by Dana Levin.
 Her poetry and prose have been anthologized in Best New Poets, Best of the Net, Best of Kore Press, The Way North, Here: Women Writing on Michigan’s Upper Peninsula, Double Kiss: Contemporary Writers on the Art of Billiards, and on Verse Daily.
 Best American Essays 2016 named her lyric essay “Why to Run Racks” a Notable Essay of 2015.
-Her most recent/forthcoming prose and poetry publications include 32 Poems, AGNI, Blackbird, The Los Angeles Review, Narrative, Passages North, Pleiades, and The Cincinnati Review.
+Her most recent/forthcoming prose and poetry publications include 32 Poems, AGNI, Blackbird, Brevity, The Los Angeles Review, Narrative, Passages North, Pleiades, and The Cincinnati Review.

 See her Curriculum Vitae